J3olchara/stylehub/README.md

 > - all functions are type hinted and all modules too
 > - we have custom authentication backend
 > - project is not ended, we had little time to create this very good
-> - we want to create service for designers which customizing clothes
+> - we want to create service for designers who customizing clothes
 > - we want to localize site and add some technical features

 # How to run it on windows